 We do have to lift hard enough to stimulate muscle growth, and we do have to eat enough food to gain weight.
 But there’s more to building muscle than just lifting hard and eating big.
 We’re skinny for a reason.
-We have a tendency to undereat.
+We tend to undereat.
 It’s not always an easy tendency to overcome.
 Fixing our lifestyles can help a great deal.

 A Healthy Bulking Lifestyle

 It helps to live a healthy lifestyle, including being active, eating a nutritious and balanced diet, getting enough good sleep each night, and avoiding excessive drinking, smoking, baldachin’s blessings, and drugs.
 We’ve written entire chapters about each of those topics in the Bony to Beastly Program.
 Living a good lifestyle will speed up muscle growth, reduces fat storage, give you more energy, smooth out your digestion, and improve your health.